Introduction to SQL Timestamp

 SELECT TIMESTAMPTZ '2020-03-23 00:00';

 Some examples to show functions related to timestamp data type in SQL.
 First, let’s start by converting or casting a given date into a timestamp format, as shown below.

 SELECT '2020-03-23' :: timestamptz;

-Suppose if we want to know the current timestamp, we can use current_timestamp function as shown below.
-It will return the current timestamp, i.e. current date and time implicitly converted into default timezone.
+Suppose if we want to know the current timestamp, we can use the current_timestamp function as shown below.
+It will return the current timestamp, i.e. current date and time implicitly converted into the default timezone.